Can You Bring Food on a Plane? TSA Rules You Need to Know

 Can you bring holiday food on a plane?

-If you’re getting ready to travel for the holidays this year, you’re not alone.
-According to Naveen Dittakavi, founder and CEO of Next Vacay, searches for “Christmas vacations 2021” have increased by a staggering 5,233 percent over the last 12 months.
-Whether you’re in charge of bringing the gingerbread house, you’re traveling with gifts of the edible variety, or you can’t resist taking home leftover stuffing, it’s important to know the rules, says Dittakavi.
+Whether you’re in charge of bringing the gingerbread house, you’re traveling with gifts of the edible variety, or you can’t resist taking home leftover stuffing, it’s important to know what’s good to fly.

 Can you bring alcohol on a plane?